James walked into the bunker behind some young mercs, a bunch of gang-bred newbs all wearing a Red Cobra logo.

 They laughed again as they pushed past him, but James let them go unhindered.
 He wanted to smack them around just like he’d wanted to smack around the previous group, talk some sense into them, but that wasn’t going to happen.
 He already knew they wouldn’t listen.
 He’d seen enough horror to last three lifetimes, but there was one inevitable truth that never changed…No one ever listened.

 James continued on his way to the entrance of the labyrinth.
-That entrance lay between two huge walls of falling concrete, the cracked and broken pavement beneath it marked with protective runes laced in etched gold.
+That entrance lay between two huge walls of fallen concrete, the cracked and broken pavement beneath it marked with protective runes laced in etched gold.

 The various runes upon the ground glowed with a white, slightly-blue light as he approached them, and then he crossed past that threshold, past the Merlin-Crowley line, feeling the slight burn and buzz from that barrier as he walked into the labyrinth proper of the Blood March.